 What We Do

 Most people want to do good, but don't know how to turn good intentions into real impact.
-Effective altruism addresses how we can use our resources to help others the most.
+Effective altruism addresses how we can use our limited resources to help others the most.
 The effective altruism movement advocates using high-quality evidence and data-driven reasoning to maximize the return on charitable giving.
-By focusing giving only to the best organizations, you can have an impact even with a small donation.
+Effective altruists conduct in-depth research to determine how much good a given program accomplishes in terms of lives saved, lives improved, etc. By focusing on donating only to the best organizations, you can create a life-changing impact even with a small donation.

-Many of us don't realize that we have the opportunity to save many lives, by giving to the most effective charities.
-The World Health Organization estimates that about 16,000 children under the age of 5 die each day from preventable causes associated with extreme poverty.
-This is nearly 750 children an hour.
-These causes of death include insufficient nutrition, lack of access to clean water, inadequate health care services, malaria, dysentery, and neonatal infection.
-These are diseases and health problems that are essentially non-existent in the developed world thanks to countless advances.
+The World Health Organization estimates that about 15,000 children under the age of 5 die each day from preventable causes associated with extreme poverty which include insufficient nutrition, lack of access to clean water, inadequate health care services, malaria, dysentery, and neonatal infection.
+Much of this suffering can be easily prevented or mitigated with simple, cost-effective interventions.